-These developments and the persistent controversy regarding $N=2$ (and other small $N$) \cite{Zhao_PRL_2022,DEmidio_PRL_2024,Zhou_PRX_2024,Song_ADV_2025} motivate the exploration of alternative lattice realizations that could potentially be tuned even closer to the proposed multicritical DQC point.
+These developments and the persistent controversy regarding $N=2$ (and other small $N$) \cite{Zhao_PRL_2022,DEmidio_PRL_2024,Zhou_PRX_2024,Song_ADV_2025} motivate the exploration of other lattice models that could potentially be tuned even closer to the proposed multicritical DQC point.
 Here we introduce the SU($N$) $X$-$Q$ model, a sign-problem-free Hamiltonian that, like the $J$-$Q$ model, exhibits a direct AFM--VBS transition but differs in the operator that stabilizes the AFM state; the $X$ term consists of permutation operators on second-neighbor sites instead of the standard exchange $J$.
-This model supports an AFM--VBS transition at arbitrary $N$, whereas the $N>4$ $J$-$Q$ models only do if other interactions are added \cite{Beach_PRB_2009,Kaul_PRL_2012}.
+The $X$-$Q$ model supports an AFM--VBS transition at arbitrary $N$, whereas the $N>4$ $J$-$Q$ models only do if other interactions are added \cite{Beach_PRB_2009,Kaul_PRL_2012}.
 Contrary to expectations that increasing $N$ favors critical behavior, we find the opposite trend: while the transition is only weakly first-order for SU($2$), it becomes increasingly discontinuous for larger $N$.

 We attribute this unexpected behavior to the absence of emergent U(1) symmetry in the VBS order parameter for large $N$ (in practice all $N > 2$).
-Unlike the singlet projectors of the $J$-$Q$ model, the $X$ permutation does not induce resonances between local VBS orientations, thus not enabling global rotations of the order parameter.
-We also explain why the large-$N$ $X$-$Q$ model does not flow to the same non-compact CP$^{N-1}$ continuum description \cite{Senthil_Science_2004,Senthil_PRB_2004,Dyer_JHEP_2016} as the extended $J$-$Q$ models \cite{Kaul_PRL_2012,Block_PRL_2013}, but instead freezes into a trivial columnar VBS state at the transition.
+Unlike the singlet projectors of the $J$-$Q$ model, the $X$ permutations do not induce resonances between local VBS orientations, thus not enabling global rotations of the order parameter.
+This insight allows us to explain why the large-$N$ $X$-$Q$ model does not flow to the same non-compact CP$^{N-1}$ continuum description \cite{Senthil_Science_2004,Senthil_PRB_2004,Dyer_JHEP_2015} as the extended $J$-$Q$ and $J_1$-$J_2$ Heisenberg models \cite{Kaul_PRL_2012,Block_PRL_2013}, instead freezing into a trivial columnar VBS in a first-order transition.

 \emph{Model and Methods.}---We define the SU($N$) square-lattice $X$-$Q$ model in the standard way \cite{Read_PRL_1989,Read_PRB_1990} in which the two sublattices carry the fundamental and conjugate SU($N$) representations, corresponding to Young tableaux with one box and a column of $N-1$ boxes respectively.
-This structure allows nearest neighbors to form SU($N$) singlets of $N$ ``colors''.
+This structure allows nearest neighbors to form SU($N$) singlets of $N$ ``colors''; see End Matter for SU($N$) algebra details.
 The Hamiltonian is